 Β

-5. In your IdP, navigate to provisioning/integration settings.
-Enter the Base URL from Together and configure Basic Authentication using your Client ID as the username and your API Key as the password.
+5. In your IdP, navigate to provisioning/integration settings and enter the Base URL from Together.
+Then configure authentication using the method your IdP supports (see Authentication Methods below): for Basic Authentication, use your Client ID as the username and your API Key as the password; for OAuth Bearer Token, use your API Key as the token.

 SCIM Okta Setup.png